Customer Education: A Beginner’s Guide

 Once your customer education program is defined, it’s time to create educational content.
 This is where course authoring software comes into play.
 If you want to provide your customers with versatile interactive content that engages them, opt for a well-rounded tool like iSpring Suite Max.

-With iSpring, you can:
+With iSpring Suite Max, you can:

-• Use ready-made slide templates, and images of characters and locations to make professional-looking content
+- Use ready-made slide templates and images of characters and locations to make professional-looking content.

-• Engage customers with interactive activities such as role-plays
+- Engage customers with interactive activities such as role-plays.

-• Create quizzes and assessments to check customers’ knowledge
+- Create quizzes and assessments to check customers’ knowledge.

-• Educate and engage consumers with video
+- Educate and engage consumers with video.

-• Create multi-device online learning content
+- Create multi-device online learning content.

-• Collaborate on content together with your team in a single online workspace
+- Collaborate on content together with your team in a single online workspace.

-• Update your content with ease whenever needed.
+- Update your content with ease whenever needed.

 Step #6: Deliver learning content